bartoszgwozdz/Fibonacci/README.md

 # Fibonacci
+Big numbers Fibonacci sequence generator.

 Hello!

 This is my first TDD app.
 Picked sth easy to get used to TDD.

-Big numbers Fibonacci sequence generator.
+It worked on my machine on 100k iterations.

 Feel free to comment!
 Thanks